 Our Mission & Vision

 Our mission is to change how coronary heart disease is detected, prevented, and treated.
-One Brave Idea will focus on the earliest abnormalities in the development of coronary disease, and develop new methods of quantifying cardiovascular health and disease, and new biologic mechanisms that contribute to coronary disease.
-In addition to multidisciplinary science, One Brave Idea will engage with patients in new ways, in an effort to break down traditional barriers between patient care, research, and their daily lives.
+One Brave Idea focuses on the earliest abnormalities in the development of coronary disease, developing new methods of quantifying cardiovascular health and disease, and identifying new biologic mechanisms that contribute to coronary disease.
+In addition to multidisciplinary science, One Brave Idea engages with patients in new ways, in an effort to break down traditional barriers between patient care, research, and their daily lives.

 We want to understand what are the very earliest forms of coronary disease.
 We seek answers to questions such as: what is different about the people that end up having plaque buildup and those who don’t?
 We know that diabetes, hypertension, and cholesterol typically become abnormal decades after the CHD sets in, so we will investigate further upstream for approaches that can delay or prevent onset.
 We will also look for novel lifestyle and behavioral modifications, approaches that can be difference makers.